ganesh-palanikumar/the-warlords-remorse/0_prologue.md

 Something in you makes you want to stay.
 To listen to the tales of this blonde woman dressed in a white saree and speaking of Murugan as if it was the most natural thing in the world.

 You nod.

-With the energy of a true story teller, the woman begins her tale.
+With a glint in her blue eyes, as if she has been waiting to tell the story for ages, the woman begins her tale of the God you thought you knew.